Learning with Subset Stacking: LEarning with Subset Stacking

 The second extreme case is obtained with $\lambda \rightarrow \infty$, which corresponds to choosing the prediction of the local model whose center is at the minimum distance from the testing point.
 Our result for this case requires a specific way to choose the subsets, which is typically met by clustering methods.

 \begin{proposition} Assume each data point $\vx_{i}$ belongs to the subset to whose center it is closest.
-Then, as $\lambda \rightarrow \infty$, \LESS{} reduces to a collection of non-interacting local models: If a test point $\vx_{0}$ is closest to subset $j$, the prediction by \LESS{} at $\vx_{0}$ is given by $\vv_{j}\tr \vx_{0}$. \end{proposition} \begin{proof} Given the subsets, let $c_{i}$ be the number of the subset whose center is closest to the data point $\vx_{i}$.
-Then, as $\lambda \rightarrow \infty$, the feature vector $\vz_{i}$ has for $j=1, \dots, m$, the components
+Then, as $\lambda \rightarrow \infty$, \LESS{} reduces to a collection of non-interacting local models: If a test point $\vx_{0}$ is closest to subset $j$, the prediction by \LESS{} at $\vx_{0}$ is given by $\vv_{j}\tr \vx_{0}$. \end{proposition} { }The proof is given in \ref{appendix::proofs}.
+The two extreme cases demonstrate the critical role of the distance function in the communication level among the subsets.
+Therefore, it is natural to take $\lambda$ as a hyperparameter that could be tuned, \textit{e.g.}, by cross-validation.

-This means that the subsets do not learn from each other, and for each $j \in \{1, \ldots, m\}$, \eqref{eq: linear global beta} reduces to finding the component $\beta_{j}$ that minimizes